eleanor-clifford/vim-venus/README.md

 	```

 Venus also provides a simple variable explorer for python, which shows variable
 names and their value in the quickfix list.
+This can be extended to other
+languages.

 By default vimtex is also started in markdown files (if it is installed).
 This
 can be disabled, see [doc/venus.txt](./doc/venus.txt)